zbattello/PPC---667-OVG-Ekip/README.md

-# PPC---667-OVG-Ekip
+# PPC Project - 667 OVG Ekip

-## The	Energy	Market - PPC Project
+## The	Energy	Market

-# 1. Goal
+### 1. The project

-### 1. Goal
+The goal of this programming projetc is to design ans implement a multi-process and multithread simulation in Python.
+The program simulates an energy market where energy-producing and consuming homes, weather conditions and random events contribute to the evolution of energy price overtime :

-The	goal	of	this	programming	project	is	to	design	and	implement	a	multi-process	and	multithread	simulation	in	Python.
-This	document	deFines	the	functionalities	that	it	has	to	implement at	a	minimum.
-Any	extensions	and	developments	will	act	in	your	 favor	in	the	evaluation.
-In addition, 	 some 	 points 	are 	 deliberately 	left 	 open 	 for 	 you 	 to 	 propose 	 your 	 own 	 solution.
-Be rigorous	and	creative
+> Homes can give away their surplus energy, sell it to the market or buy it from the same place.
+The prices can go up because of temperature changes or when the average consumption exceeds that of production.
+Other events, such as laws, diplomatic tension etc. can impact energy prices.